instantOS/instantos.github.io/docs/customize.md

 ### Overall

-Most applications on instantOS have built in theming support which is documented elsewhere.
+Most applications on instantOS have built-in theming support which is documented elsewhere.
 This includes but is not limited to the following